-I. Purpose and Need:
+I. Purpose and Need

-FGT sought this special permit for Class 1 to Class 3 location changes occurring on the 26-inch diameter Mainline Loop Pipeline.
-On the condition that FGT complies with the terms and conditions set forth below, the special permit waives compliance from 49 CFR 192.611 and 192.619(a) for approximately 0.978 miles of natural gas transmission pipeline.
-This special permit will allow FGT to maintain the current MAOP as shown in Table 1 - Special Permit Segment.
+FGT sought this special permit for Class 1 to Class 3 location or Class 2 to Class 3 location changes occurring on the 18-inch diameter St. Petersburg Sarasota Connector and the 30-inch diameter West Leg Station 27 to Ft.
+Myers Pipelines.
+On the condition that FGT complies with the terms and conditions set forth below, the special permit waives compliance from 49 CFR 192.611(a)(3)(iii) for approximately 0.59 miles (3,135 feet) of natural gas transmission pipeline.
+This special permit is for class location changes where the pipeline has not been pressure tested to 1.50 times Alternative MAOP or greater for eight (8) hours to meet 49 CFR 192.611(a)(3)(iii).
+The four (4) special permit segments have been pressure tested to greater than 1.42 times the Alternative MAOP.
+This special permit will allow FGT to maintain the current Alternative MAOP as shown in Table 1 - Special Permit Segments.

 II.
-Special Permit Segment and Special Permit Inspection Area:
+Special Permit Segments and Special Permit Inspection Areas

-This permit pertains to the specified special permit segment and corresponding special permit inspection area defined in this section.
+This permit pertains to the specified special permit segments and corresponding special permit inspection areas defined in this section.

-Special Permit Segment:
+Special Permit Segments:

-This special permit applies to the special permit segment in Table 1 - Special Permit Segment and are identified using the FGT survey station (SS) references.
+This special permit applies to the special permit segments in Table 1 - Special Permit Segments and are identified using the FGT survey station (SS) references.